 2) Search the Immediate Area

-If your snake has escaped from its vivarium, there’s a good chance that they have sought out a hiding spot in the immediate area.
-It’s likely that they won’t have left the room which their vivarium is in, so be sure to search the room before looking anywhere else.
+If your snake has escaped from its vivarium, there’s a good chance that it has sought out a hiding spot in the immediate area.
+It’s likely that it won’t have left the room where its vivarium is located.

-The first thing to note is that snakes usually remain on the floor.
-It takes a lot of energy to climb up walls, stairs or furniture, so 99% of the time your snake will be low to the ground.
+Snakes usually remain on the floor.
+It takes energy to climb walls, stairs or furniture, so most of the time your snake will remain low to the ground.

-They also like to remain close to walls, as it helps them feel safer from predators.
-So, to start with, search all around the edges of the room.
+Snakes also prefer to remain close to walls, as it helps them to feel safe from predators.
+So, search all around the edges of the room.

-The next stage is to look in, behind, and underneath everything.
-Snakes will automatically search for quiet, dark, undisturbed places to hide.
-They can squeeze into surprisingly tight spots, so even if you think your snake couldn’t possibly fit somewhere, still check it.
+Look in, behind, and underneath everything.
+Snakes will search for quiet, dark, undisturbed places to hide.
+They can squeeze into tight spots, so even if you think your snake couldn’t possibly fit somewhere, still check it.

-- In, behind and underneath furniture, particularly furniture which is pushed up against walls
+- In, behind and underneath furniture, particularly if it is pushed up against walls

 - Inside cracks and folds in couches, beds, and chairs